Watch us in action

 The Elections Service Center provides accessible voting and voter registration services.
 It opens about 20 days before each election to provide in-person, accessible voting for all voters, and specifically those voters who require assistance to vote privately and independently.

-Staff working at these stations during an election also perform regular administration duties in between serving voters who visit the center.
+Staff working at these stations during an election also perform regular administrative duties in between serving voters who visit the center.
 If there is no live stream or no activity, please check back again at another time or day.

 When ballots are delivered to King County Elections, the signature on each envelope is scanned by our mail sorting machines and sent electronically to the signature verification team.
 Once the signatures have been reviewed and accepted, we prepare envelopes for the opening process by cutting the top of the envelope for easier ballot extraction.
 Ballots with signature issues are held in secure storage and cannot move forward until the signature is verified.
 This is the first stage of ballot accountability.